 Does Vertical Grain Cedar Hold Paint Better Than Flat Grain?

-Details: Vertical grain cedar, because of cell structure orientation absorbs alkyd-oil, stain blocking primers better than flat grain cedar.
+Yes.
+Because of cell structure orientation, vertical grain cedar absorbs alkyd-oil stain blocking primers better than flat grain cedar.

 However, knotty cedar holds these primers well because most knotty cedar siding patterns have a textured or re-sawn face.